 Applications for assistance

-75% of applications for assistance made were through SSAFA and 19% from the Royal British Legion, with the remainder through the Royal Navy and Royal Marines Welfare and the Royal Commonwealth Ex‑Services League.
+62% of applications made were through SSAFA and 29% from the Royal British Legion, with the remainder through the Royal Navy Family & People Support (RN FPS) and the Royal Commonwealth Ex‑Services League.

 Thank you Greenwich Hospital!